Vinod-Kontham-56/Customer_complaints_Dashboad/README.md

 # Customer_complaints_Dashboad
-Tableau
-Project Overview

-This project presents an interactive Tableau dashboard designed to analyze business performance, track key metrics, and uncover meaningful insights from structured data.
+This project presents an interactive Tableau dashboard designed to analyze and visualize customer complaints.The goal is to provide clear insights, support data-driven decisions, and highlight key performance trends.
-The dashboard helps stakeholders quickly understand trends in sales, revenue, profit, and customer activity, enabling informed and data-driven decision-making.